rvanheest/Thesis-Feedback-Control-Report-and-Presentation/presentation/outline.md

 * thanks for coming; very glad to have you all here
 * especially welcome to the thesis committee
 * Erik joins from Silicon Valley
-* goal of this afternoon: present and conclude my master thesis research and finish my studies at TU Delft
+* goal of this afternoon: present the results of my master thesis research and finish my studies at TU Delft
 * schedule:
     - presentation by me
     - questions from the audience